 After the shampooing, rinse the horse thoroughly, ideally using a hose on a gentle stream.
 If he will not take the hose, you will need several buckets of clean water and clean sponges to get rid of all the soap residue.
 Then, use the sweat scraper to remove all the excess water in the direction of the hair growth.

 The clean and rinsed horse should be thoroughly dried, ideally in the sunshine.
 You can also rub them dry with a towel, walk them around or stand them under heat lamps if you have them.
-If it is cool, put a sweat rug on.
+If it is cool, put a cooler rug on to help speed up the drying time.

 And be warned – nearly every horse enjoys a good roll even more than usual after a bath, so make sure you’ve poo picked and he is as dry as possible before leaving him, or you’ll be back to square one.